 The District Continuous Improvement model of facilitator/CST support is designed to provide you with the coaching you need to accomplish your work.
-Your CST is comprised of educators with identified expertise in areas of leadership, school culture, academics, socialemotional learning, behavior, special education, data, technology, assessment, communication, accountability/MSIP, and systems change.
-A lead facilitator is assigned and provides leadership to each CST.
+Your CST is comprised of educators with identified expertise in areas of leadership, school culture, academics, social-emotional learning, behavior, special education, data, technology, assessment, communication, accountability/MSIP, and systems change.
+A facilitator is assigned and provides leadership to each CST.
 The facilitator serves as the primary point of communication between the CST and the district.
 CSTs collaborate with districts throughout your implementation of evidence-based educational practices.
-Through consultation with the CST, you have coaching support that will
+Through consultation with the CST, you have coaching support that will help you accomplish the following.

-- help you work through the DCI Framework for a cohesive, integrated district plan of professional development to deepen implementation of evidence-based educational practices; and - assist you and your teams with embedding those evidencebased practices within the culture and context of your district/ building(s).
+- Work through the DCI Framework for a cohesive, integrated district plan of professional development to deepen implementation of evidence-based educational practices - Embedding those evidence-based practices within the culture and context of your district/building(s)

 As an instructional leader of your district/building, you drive the planning around coaching.
 The following data elements and DCI Tools will inform your efforts and provide evidence of your progress at all levels of implementation.
-Your facilitator and CST provide support through the planning process and the creation of your Implementation Plan.
+Your facilitator and CST provide support through the planning process and the creation of your implementation plan.